bevyengine/bevy-website/release-content/0.15/release-notes/14630_A_Curve_trait_for_general_interoperation__Part_I.md

 or something like distance or displacement as for curves that are mapped into 2D or 3D space, or a fraction of progress between a starting and ending value.

-Curves that interpolate between a start and end value are called [`EasingCurve`]s.
-They're great for procedural animation or UI tweening, and Bevy 0.15 provides 33 (!) prebuilt [`EaseFunction`]s: linear, quadratic, elastic and much much more.

 ## Constructing Curves

 Each curve made be defined in a variety of ways.
 For example, a curve may be: